Things To Do In Colchester

 Today Colchester is growing exponentially and has in recent history been labelled, the fastest growing town in England.
 Situated on the A12 corridor, Colchester is ideally situated with easy access to major roads and rail networks.
 The distance to London is 66 miles, Ipswich a mere 18.5 miles and Clacton-on-Sea only 19.4 miles.
 Colchester is a very attractive and happening place to live with a lively student population and is popular with young families looking for an exciting and convenient location to settle.

 Homestead Lake Country Park is less than 14 miles from Colchester town centre, which makes the holiday lodge park an ideal base for regular excursions to Colchester and the surrounding boroughs.
 What makes Colchester such a unique and exciting place to visit is the shear number of tourist attractions and things to do, whether you're catering for the entire family or heading out on your own.

 Listing every worthwhile attraction in Colchester is an impossible task, there are just so many things to do in Colchester and too many to list.
-Here are just a few of our favourite places to visit in Colchester:

 There are many places to visit in Colchester suitable for the entire family but few family days out in Colchester are as universally entertaining, or able to capture the imagination of young minds quite like Colchester Zoo.
 Colchester Zoo has many awards to its credit, and is ranked 11th in the world and ranked in the top 2 zoos in the UK.